MemoryZy/Json-Assistant/README.md

 ## Donors List

 Heartfelt thanks to every donor who supports us!
 Your generosity helps us improve and enhance the project.
-Thank you for your support!
+Thank you for your support!❤️

 | Name       | Website Link | Accompanying Message | Total Donation |
 |------------|--------------|----------------------|----------------|